When it comes to building wealth fast and making money, the words of Ricky Bobby sum it up pretty well…

 As of right now, this site is small and pulls in a little traffic.

-Most likely I will hang on to it as long as possible and continue adding value to those I come in contact with, meanwhile I can experiment with monetizing strategies as I go.
+Most likely I will hang on to this site as long as possible and continue adding value to those I connect with, meanwhile I can experiment with monetizing strategies as I go.

 Wikipedia and Craigslist are great examples of high value sites that are still ad free.
 But at some point, they could flip the switch and turn their sites into cash generating monsters or even sell them for a huge pile of cash.

-If that’s an avenue you are open to investigating, reach out to me and we can discuss if it’s a good fit for you.
+If that’s an avenue you are open to investigating, reach out to me and we can discuss if it’s a good fit for you or how it can supplement what you’re already doing.

 We love working with people who have never been involved in the industry & helping them grow their income.